Key Highlights:

 The fastest way to stop chameleon carriers is to block them before they get (or regain) operating authority.
 If an operator has been shut down for safety failures, they shouldn’t be able to slap a new name on the door and get right back on the road.

-ATA has worked on several pieces of legislation to address this threat.
-The Securing American Freight, Enforcement, and Reliability in Transport (SAFER Transport) Act, introduced by Senator Todd Young (R-IN) and Congressman Brad Knott (R-NC) would modernize and secure FMCSA’s registration system and strengthen fraud detection tools.
+- The Securing American Freight, Enforcement, and Reliability in Transport (SAFER Transport) Act, introduced by Senator Todd Young (R-IN) and Congressman Brad Knott (R-NC) would modernize and secure Federal Motor Carrier Safety Administration (FMCSA)’s registration system and strengthen fraud detection tools.
 The bill would also introduce new enforcement mechanisms and criminal penalties for fraud and providing false information to USDOT during the registration process, as well as close regulatory loopholes involving foreign dispatch services that can be involved in complex chameleon carrier schemes, which were mentioned during the story.

-Additionally, the Safety and Accountability in Freight Enforcement (SAFE) Act, introduced by Congresswoman Harriet Hageman (R-WY), takes square aim at chameleon carriers by strengthening FMCSA’s ability to detect and stop suspicious registrations.
+The Safety and Accountability in Freight Enforcement (SAFE) Act, introduced by Congresswoman Harriet Hageman (R-WY), takes square aim at chameleon carriers by strengthening FMCSA’s ability to detect and stop suspicious registrations.
 Congress should move it forward, and regulators should keep modernizing the registration system so that safety history follows the operator, not the paperwork.

 ATA has also advocated for stronger scrutiny of new motor carriers seeking federal operating credentials, recently urging Congress to bolster FMCSA’s New Entrant Safety Assurance Program.
 Today’s framework gives new entrants into the industry too long to operate before meaningful review from regulators, and too often relies on off-site or virtual audits that can miss warning signs of fraud or unsafe operations that would otherwise be detected in-person and on-site.
+More robust onsite audits would stop the shell game that chameleon carries use to hide in the shadows.

 High-Tech Cheating Can’t Win